nus-cs2103-AY2324S1/tp/docs/UserGuide2101.md

 In our user guide, you may find coloured boxes that contain highlighted pieces of text.

 <div markdown="block" class="alert alert-info">
-:bulb: Cyan boxes represent helpful tips to enhance your experience.
+:bulb: Blue boxes offer helpful tips to enhance your experience.
 </div>

 <div markdown="block" class="alert alert-primary">
-:warning: Blue boxes represent warnings that you should be cautious about.
+:warning: Yellow boxes provide warnings that you should take note of.
 </div>

 <div markdown="span" class="alert alert-danger">
-:heavy_exclamation_mark: Red boxes represent dangers that you should pay a lot of attention to.
+:heavy_exclamation_mark: Red boxes signify dangers that require your attention.
 </div>

 --------------------------------------------------------------------------------------------------------------------